benja-wu/mini-sharing/2022/11-28_k8s_operator_sdk_introduction.md

 * SaaS products run in the cloud environment nowadays.
 The K8s is a winner in container orchestration systems.
 * The main pattern of K8s is a level-triggered loop for making sure everything inside keeps aligned with the desired state
-* K8s is focusing on container orchestration, automation and cloud native deployment patterns.
+* K8s focuses on container orchestration, automation, and cloud-native deployment patterns.
 It has many concepts inside.
-Developers want to extend K8s for their own business domain requirements with the native K8s capacity.
+Developers want to extend K8s for their business domain requirements with the native K8s capacity.

 ## Why do we need it?

 * The focusness of K8s also limits and restricts the set of commands and operations that are exposed through K8s APIs.
 * The special user cases must not invade the infraction codes.

 * So K8s provide a standard and clean method for extension powered by K8s’ existing capabilities.

 ## User cases

-Customize CICD pipeline, combining the K8s deployment capabilities, and extends it with canary deployment Reusing K8s concepts for achieve service mesh patterns Reusing K8s stateful set concepts to achieve ETCD cluster
+1. Customize the CICD pipeline, combining the K8s deployment capabilities, and extends it with canary deployment

+2. Reusing K8s concepts to achieve service mesh patterns

+3. Reusing K8s stateful set concepts to achieve ETCD cluster

 ## What’s the operator?

-* Operators are software extensions that use customer resource to manage applications and their components
+* Operators are software extensions that use customer resources to manage applications and their components

 * The operator is not an actual running component or resource stored inside K8s.
-It’s a guideline and abstraction of software patterns in K9s context.
+It’s a guideline and abstraction of software patterns in the K8s context.
 It consists of one dedicated controller.

 ## Architecture

 ![operator_png](../imgs/22_11-28-operator-architecture.png)

 ### Components
 1. CRD: The CustomResourceDefinition API resource allows you to define custom resources.
 Defining a CRD object creates a new custom resource with a name and schema that you specify.
 The Kubernetes API serves and handles the storage of your custom resource.
 The name of a CRD object must be a valid DNS subdomain name.

 2. Customer Controller: the orreponding controller for responsing the customer resources' modification and status.

 3. CR: Custom resources are extensions of the Kubernetes API.
 This page discusses when to add a custom resource to your Kubernetes cluster and when to use a standalone service.
 It describes the two methods for adding custom resources and how to choose between them.

 ## How to develop it?

-pre-requirements：
+Env: MacBook

+Pre-requirements：

 1. docker is running
-2. K8s cluster is running
+2. minikube is installed
-3. Env $GOPATH is set

 ### 1. Pull up the minikub and K8s cluster

 ``` bash
 ➜  crds minikube start init